Enginamics/stackoverflow_survey_analysis/README.md

 The main objective of this analysis is to get used to the data science process according to [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) taught during the [Udacity - Data Scientist](https://www.udacity.com/enrollment/nd025) Course and to apply the acquired knowledge to a real-world problem.

-To achieve this, the analysis will use the [Stack Overflow surveys from 2020 and 2024](https://survey.stackoverflow.co/) to address the following three questions:
+To achieve this, the analysis will use the [Stack Overflow surveys from 2020 to 2024](https://survey.stackoverflow.co/) to address the following three questions:

 **When comparing the results from 2020 to 2024 ...**

 - **Question 1: ... did the difficulty of the survey increase over the past four years?**
   - *Relevance*: Understanding changes in survey difficulty over time can help to ensure that any observed trends or patterns in the results are not due to changes in survey complexity.

-- **Question 2: ... did the past four years change the general job statisfaction?**
+- **Question 2: ... does the length of the survey have and effect on its experienced difficulty?**
-  - *Relevance*: Analyzing shifts in job satisfaction over time can provide insights into the impact of external factors such as economic conditions or general changes in working conditions.
+  - *Relevance*: Evaluating if the length of the survey influences the perceived difficulty helps to understand if the responses are affected by survey fatigue, which could impact the reliability of the results and the quality of the data collected.

 - **Question 3: ... did the past four years change job compensation?**
   - *Relevance*: Examining changes in job compensation over the past four years helps to see trends in salary growth, inflation adjustments, and how economic factors or industry shifts may have influenced compensation practices.